sherozshaikh/text_to_vector_embedding_pipeline/README.md

-# 📚 Text Embedding and Model Fetching Toolkit
+# 📚 Text Embedding and Hugging Face Model Fetching Toolkit

-Welcome to the **Text Embedding and Model Fetching Toolkit**!
+Welcome to the **Text Embedding and Hugging Face Model Fetching Toolkit**!
 This repository provides a comprehensive set of tools for text embedding using various methods and fetching HuggingFace models.
 It includes custom classes and functions to make your NLP tasks easier and more efficient.

 ## 🌟 Features